GSA/piv-guides/pages/template-2.md

   > This action saves all of your changes to your Page.
 When you are ready, you can use the Template as the basis for writing your guide.

-# Markdown Syntax

   * The Template below is already formatted in Markdown syntax for you to use.
   * Copy and paste the Template into your Page.

   > For more on Markdown, go to:  [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.

-Now that you have created a new Page to start your guide, this **Template** will help you to structure and develop content for your guide.

-  1. If you have not already done so, copy and paste the **Template** below into your new Page.

-# Guide Template
+# Template Starts Here

-# A Word about the Navigation Block (above) and Title of Your FICAM Guide
+## A Word about the Navigation Block (above) and the Title of Your FICAM Guide
 ---
 layout: default
 title: Guidance Document Template